Welcome to the Marquez High School Library and Research Center

 May this oath inspire all students to become lifelong readers!

-Congratulations to the Marquez High School's Battle of the Books team for achieving third place at this school year's 2018 - 2019 High School Battle of the Books District FINALS competition which was held on Friday, April 5th, 2019, again after school at North Hollywood HS.
+Congratulations to the '18 - '19 Marquez High School's Battle of the Books team for achieving third place at last school year's extremely close 2018 - 2019 High School Battle of the Books District FINALS competition which was held on Friday, April 5th, 2019, again after school at North Hollywood HS.
+Our team missed tying for 2nd place by only one question!!!

 Yallwest Home Page The 2017 - 2018 Yallwest Book Festival was held on Saturday, May 5, 2018 at Santa Monica High School.
 Morning Keynote with authors Tamora Pierce (The Song of the Lioness series and The Protector of the Small series) and Tomi Adeyemi (The Children of Blood and Bone).
 Afternoon Keynote with authors Veronica Roth (The Divergent Series) and Sabaa Tahir (An Ember in the Ashes).

-This was the second consecutive year our school library's full-time, fully California Clear Credentialed Teacher Librarian, Mr. Stelzried, led a school bus full of our amazing and awesome Marquez High School students to this wonderful literacy event, which included FREE tickets for all students to the above Keynotes, as well as many other ticketed events, free round trip transportation, free lunch, opportunities to meet so many award winning YA authors and attend free author book signings, and free student selected brand new books!
-If you were unable to go to the Yallwest Book Festival last year, but would like to go in 2019, please see Mr. Stelzried in the school library about attending this amazing literacy focused field trip in the spring 2019 semester!
+In the spring semester of the 2017 - 2018 school year, our school library's full-time Teacher Librarian, Mr. Stelzried, led a school bus full of our amazing and awesome Marquez High School students to the wonderful literacy event in Santa Monica known as the Yallwest YA Book Festival, which included FREE tickets for all students to the above Keynotes, as well as many other ticketed events, free round trip transportation, free lunch, opportunities to meet so many award winning YA authors and attend free author book signings, and free student selected brand new books!

 Why School Libraries Are So Important